It all started on a Friday morning when I looked at my Facebook feed and saw a post from my good buddy Jean-Pierre.

 Lego, in case you did not know, is a contraction of the two Danish words “leg godt”, meaning “play well”.
 The initial purpose of the company is to produce plastic bricks for children (and bigger children nowadays) to “play well” with and not to produce a physical investment vehicle such as real estate bricks.

 To be honest, I was a little torn with that question, I thought of my childhood and how I enjoyed playing with Legos.
-Legos were and remain a high-quality affordable toy for kids, the bricks can all combine with each other which improves the playability, the creativity and the longevity.
+Legos were and remain a high-quality affordable toy for kids, the bricks can all combine with each other which improves the playability, creativity, and longevity.
 I said affordable, not cheap and if you thought Legos have become more expensive over time, well you are wrong, have a look at this article!
 I have as well recently found pleasure in giving a Batman Lego car to a friend´s child because I shared the same passion for Legos myself at his age and I hope more kids can play with them.
 My initial fear with investing in Legos was that it could lead to an artificial increase in the price of Lego sets through speculation and hence hindering some kids to “play well”.

 On second thought I discovered that the Lego sets that have shown to be fantastic investments are mostly expensive Star Wars sets, some of the Lego creator series, and some of the Architecture ones.
 Those are in general aimed at a more adult fanbase than the Lego City Police Station for example (which is awesome if you are 6).
 If I invested in exclusive or rare sets geared at a more adult population, I would feel less guilty about making a profit by investing in them.
 My inner child and inner investor would also then be in balance, so let us dig into the specifics now my conscience is “clean”.
 On a side note, many AFOLS actually invest to support their expensive hobby not to make a profit per se.